lmastroianni/mastroianni_chatApp/README.md

-## Lucas Mastroianni - Chat App
+## Lucas Mastroianni - Pink Couch

 Pink Couch is a chat room application.
-This build is based of an in-class assignment - additions include a new skin, user count, connection notification sounds, and message notification sounds between users.
+This build is based of an in-class assignment - additions include a new skin, Greensock title animation, user count, connection notification sounds, and message notification, and exit sounds between users.
 I ran the app in google chrome and firefox.

 ## Prerequisites
 To run this project, you need a web browser, Git Bash (if on Windows), and Node.